 Writing 333: Advanced Composition.
 I taught Joan Didion’s Slouching Toward Bethlehem and John Jeremiah Sullivan’s Pulphead to explain essay writing as narrative exploration.

 Writing Contest: 2017-18.
-In 2017 I became a faculty fellow with the Institute for Sustainable Solutions for my work blending environmental issues with the humanities.
+In 2017 I became a faculty fellow with the Institute for Sustainable Solutions for my work blending environmental science and humanities education.
 I organized and hosted a writing contest on climate change solutions called Thinking Our Way Forward.